mateors/lexer/README.md

 ## Evaluation
 A treewalking interpreter that recursively evaluates an AST is probably the slowest of all approaches, but easy to build, extend, reason about and as portable as the language it’s implemented in.

 An interpreter that compiles to bytecode and uses a virtual machine to evaluate said bytecode is going to be a lot faster.
 But more complicated and harder to build, too.
+[Checkout our compiler](https://github.com/mateors/compiler)

 ## A Tree-Walking Interpreter
 > Executing the AST while traversing it.